enigmAsad/ENIGMA/frontend/FRONTEND.md

   - **AI Explanation**: Full text from the evaluation.
   - **Strengths & Improvements**: Bulleted lists.
   - **Cryptographic Hash**: SHA-256 hash for verification.
+- **Student Context**: When accessed with an authenticated student, preloads their latest application and provides shortcuts to dashboard actions.

 ### 4. Verification Portal (`/verify/page.tsx`)
 Verify the cryptographic integrity of decisions.
 Supports deep linking with `?id=` and `?hash=`.